inria-emeraude/son-ens/web/docs/lectures/audio-sys.md

 ## Architecture of Embedded Audio Systems Such as the Teensy

 In embedded audio systems, the component implementing the audio ADC and DAC is called an "Audio Codec."
 This name is slightly ambiguous because it is also used in the context of audio compression (e.g., mp3) to designate a totally different concept.
 In the case of the Teensy kits that are provided to you as part of this class, the audio codec we use is an SGTL5000.
 It is mounted on a shield/sister board that has the same form factor as the Teensy.
-Audio samples are sent and received between the Cortex M7 and the audio codec using the i2s protocol (additional information on how this kind of system works will be provided in [Lecture 4](lecture4.md)).
+Audio samples are sent and received between the Cortex M7 and the audio codec using the i2s protocol.
 As a microcontroller, the Cortex M7 has its own analog inputs which can be used to retrieve sensor datas (e.g., potentiometers, etc.).
 These analog inputs cannot be used for audio because of their limited precision and sampling rate.
-We'll briefly show in [Lecture 4](lecture4.md) how these analog inputs can be used to use sensors to control audio algorithms running on the Teensy.
+We'll briefly show in [this lecture about control](control.md) how these analog inputs can be used to use sensors to control audio algorithms running on the Teensy.

 <figure>
 <img src="img/teensy-diagram.jpg" class="mx-auto d-block" width="70%">